 As I became more science savvy and more open to question my own learning and beliefs, I understand that low back pain and other types of pain are contributed by other factors beyond our biology and biomechanics.
 The latter factors are still important in understanding why someone has pain, but they are emphasized too much and ignore the bigger picture of pain.

-Is there any evidence that tight hip flexors causes back pain?
+Evidence on tight hip flexors causes back pain

 A search on PubMed yields very little research behind the correlation between low back pain and tight psoas.
 One major research on this was published the Upsala Journal of Medical Sciences in 1988 where about 600 young men, who were enlisted in military service, were examined at the beginning and during the service over a four-year period.
 Researcher Ann-Lisa Hellsing concluded that “Tight hamstring- or psoas muscles could not be shown to correlate to current back pain or to the incidence of back pain during the follow-up period.”
 (1)